VLSI-Learnings/Digital-VLSI/Verilog/syntax.md

 * **Simulating a Design**

   * Verilog HDL provides capabilities not only to escribe a design but also to model stimulus, control, storing responses and verification, all using the same language.
 Stimulus and control can be generated using initial statements.

-  * **Test Bench**
-    * The stimulus (i.e.. the logic values of the inputs to a circuit) that tests the functionality of the design is called a Test bench